How Are Construction Workers at Risk of Exposure

 - Employers must maintain proper record-keeping of potential exposures and employee medical surveillance.

 Such precautions aim to protect workers from asbestos hazards in construction, provide them with resources on how to handle asbestos-containing products and document potential exposures and medical care given to workers that may have come into contact with asbestos.
-Due to asbestos not yet being fully banned in the United States, it’s crucial for employers and employees to recognize the hazards of asbestos exposure and take proper safety precautions to prevent development of asbestos-related diseases, while also pushing towards a full ban.
+Due to asbestos not yet being fully banned in the United States, it’s crucial for employers and employees to recognize the hazards of asbestos exposure and take proper safety precautions to prevent the development of asbestos-related diseases, while also pushing towards a full ban.